ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 The basic functions like Undo, Redo, Move, Rotate, Scale, Snap To Grid, Grid Size, World/Local Space, Performance View ...
 Play, Pause, Multiplayer ...
 Editor Settings live here.

+#### Preferences

+Here you can change several things:

+- General Settings include options for using an external code editor, syntax highlighting and auto complete.
+- Player Controls lets you change your key bindings
+- Gameplay Settings have camera sensitivity and Y-Axes inversion and more.

 ### Main Viewport

 The Main Viewport is where you are designing your game.